hadronized/learn-luminance/src/chapter_1_1.md

   lot of platforms so you should be good to start (plus it’s pretty easy).
 Windowing code allows to ask your system to create a window, handle inputs such as keypresses, mouse movements, touch, etc. etc.
+- [luminance-windowing] is a small crate providing common types _platform crates_ should use to uniformize as much as possible how windows and contexts get created.
+This is not mandatory but highly recommended. [luminance-glfw] uses [luminance-windowing].

-> Note: since version `0.9`, [luminance-windowing] has lost most of its “implemente” symbols.
+> Note: since version `0.9`, [luminance-windowing] has lost most of its “implementation” symbols.
 > Platform crates such as [luminance-glfw] then don’t re-export the underyling crate’s symbols.
 > For that reason, you will have to depend on them explicitely, as we do with [glfw] in this case.